Howard Marklein

-Howard L. Marklein (born October 3, 1954) is a Wisconsin politician and legislator.
-He is a member of the Republican Party.
+Howard L. Marklein (born October 3, 1954) is an American Republican politician and retired accountant and fraud examiner from Iowa County, Wisconsin.
+He is a member of the Wisconsin Senate, representing Wisconsin's 17th Senate district since 2015; he was president pro tempore of the Senate from 2017 through 2021, and is now the Senate co-chair of the Legislature's influential Joint Finance Committee.
+Previously, he served four years in the Wisconsin State Assembly, representing the 51st Assembly district.

-Born in Madison, Wisconsin, Howard was raised on a dairy farm in rural Spring Green.
-Howard is married to his wife Peggy, a registered nurse, and has two children, three stepchildren and four grandchildren.
-Howard was elected to the Wisconsin State Assembly in 2010, representing the 51st Assembly District, and was re-elected in 2012.

-On April 7, 2013 he announced that he would challenge incumbent state senator Dale Schultz in a Republican primary to be held on August 12, 2014.
-On November 4, 2014, Marklein was elected to the Wisconsin State Senate.

 Early life and education

-Howard was born in Madison, Wisconsin and raised in Spring Green where he currently resides.
+Howard Marklein was born in Madison, Wisconsin, and raised on a dairy farm in rural Spring Green, where he continues to reside.
 He graduated from River Valley High School in 1972 and went on to earn a Bachelor of Business Administration degree in accounting at the University of Wisconsin–Whitewater in 1976.

-After college, Howard worked for First Wisconsin National Bank of Milwaukee (now US Bancorp).
+After college, Howard worked for First Wisconsin National Bank of Milwaukee (now U.S. Bancorp).
 He was recruited by Virchow, Krause, & Company, LLP (now Baker Tilly US, LLP) to work in their Dodgeville office.
 In 1979, he obtained his Certified Public Accountant (CPA) certification.
 Shortly after earning his CPA, Howard was promoted and transferred to the Whitewater and Fort Atkinson offices of Virchow, Krause, & Company, LLP.
 In 1984, he was promoted to Partner in the firm.
-Recently, his practice has been focused on forensic accounting and white collar crime investigations.
-He is also a Certified Fraud Examiner (CFE).
+Later, his practice was focused on forensic accounting and white collar crime investigations, for which he also became a Certified Fraud Examiner (CFE).
+He is now retired from this career.

-State Service

-During the 2021-2022 legislative session, Howard serves as Co-Chair of the Joint Committee on Finance, Wisconsin's powerful budget writing committee.